trinker/qdapRegex/README.md

 ## Educational

 The **qdapRegex** package serves a dual purpose of being both functional and educational.
 While the canned regexes are useful in and of themselves they also serve as a platform for understanding regular expressions in the context of meaningful, purposeful usage.
 In the same way I learned guitar while trying to mimic Eric Clapton, not by learning scales and theory, some folks may enjoy an approach of learning regular expressions in a more pragmatic, experiential interaction.
-Users are encouraged to look at the regular expressions being used and figure out how they work.
+Users are encouraged to look at the regular expressions being used (`?regex_usa` and `regex_supplement` are the default regex dictionaries used by **qdapRegex**) and unpack how they work.
 I have found slow repeated exposures to information in a purposeful context results in acquired knowledge.

 The following regular expressions sites were very helpful to my own regular expression education: